microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list-mailfolders.md

 ---

-##### Response
+#### Response
-Here is an example of the response which includes a **mailSearchFolder** that is a child folder under the Inbox.
+Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,